AppFair/appfair.github.io/index.md

 Apps target macOS 12 "Monterey" and Swift version 5.5, giving them access to modern Swift features like async/await.

 The distribution process for App Fair apps is instantaneous, automatic, and free.
-The only requirement is a GitHub account that is publicly associated with your `.edu` e-mail address, and a willingness to share your work freely with the rest of the world.
+The only requirement is a GitHub account that is publicly associated with an `.edu` e-mail address, along with a willingness to share your work freely with the rest of the world.
 No additional registration, sign-up, or approval is required in order to start developing and distributing apps for the App Fair.

 Apps are built, validated, and distributed using GitHub's free actions for open-source projects, and so there is never any cost associated with building and distributing your apps through the App Fair.

 App that are distributed through the App Fair can additionally be made available through any other channels available to the platform.
+For example, App Fair apps are automatically added to a `homebrew` "Cask" of apps, which enables them to be installed without the user needing to first install the App Fair catalog browser app.

 ### Intro Video